List of awards and nominations received by Kesha

-American singer-songwriter Kesha has been nominated for seven Billboard Music Awards, two Grammy Awards, three American Music Awards, five MTV Video Music Awards, and three MTV Europe Music Awards, winning the award for MTV Europe Music Award for Best New Act in 2010.
+American singer-songwriter Kesha has been nominated for seven Billboard Music Awards, two Grammy Awards, one Academy Award, three American Music Awards, five MTV Video Music Awards, and three MTV Europe Music Awards, winning the award for MTV Europe Music Award for Best New Act in 2010.
 The singer has also been honored with the Gretchen Wyler Genesis Award, the Human Rights Campaign's Visibility Award, the Billboard Women in Music Trailblazer Award, the Humane Society of the United States' Voice for the Animals Award, and the Visionary Award at the New York City LGBT Center annual dinner.